Nicholas Wadham (1531–1609): Death and burial

 On 20 October 1609, aged seventy-seven, Wadham died at Merrifield.

-In his will he left the huge sum of £500 for his funeral expenses and directed his body be buried "in myne ile at Ilminster where myne auncestors lye interred".
+In his will he left the huge sum of £500 for his funeral expenses and directed his body to be buried "in myne ile at Ilminster where myne auncestors lye interred".
 He was duly buried in the Wadham chapel in the Church of St Mary, Ilminster on 21 November 1609; his monument survives in the north-east corner of the Chapel (north transept) of St Mary's.
 It consists of a 1689 Baroque monument erected by his subsequent heirs Sir Edward Wyndham, 2nd Baronet and Thomas Strangways on which was re-placed the Purbeck marble slab inset with late-Gothic-style post-Reformation monumental brasses from the original monument which had collapsed.
 The monument was again restored in 1899 by the architect Thomas Graham Jackson (1835–1924).
 There is, according to A. K. Wickham, "no finer post-Reformation brass in England".

 Following his father's example, his will ordered a full heraldic funeral, with alms to be distributed throughout the county.
 Statues survive of Nicholas Wadham and his wife Dorothy Petre at their foundation, Wadham College, Oxford, high on the external wall of one of the buildings.
 Thomas Moore (1779–1852) described him as "an ancient schismatic", referring to his attendance at Church of England services, and described Wadham as "dying a Catholic".